Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Riemann-normal coordinates

-The coefficients of the expansion in eqn.
-(5.7) can be obtained as follows.
+The coefficients of the expansion in eqn. (\ref{eqn.6}) can be obtained as follows.
 Let us take a tensorial quantity $T_{\mu\nu}(x)$ and expanded around the origin $z=0$ as

-where the Taylor coefficients are also tensors belonging to tangent or cotangent space (depending on the indices) at the origin since, as remarked earlier, Riemann-normal coordinates are themselves vectors belonging to the tangent space at origin.

-Using the fact that the geodesic equation is satisfied by Riemann-normal coordinates it can be shown that in these coordinates, Christoffel symbol at origin is zero but not necessarily its derivatives.
-Hence,
+where the Taylor coefficients are also tensors belonging to tangent or cotangent space (depending on the indices) at the origin since the Riemann-normal coordinates are themselves vectors belonging to the tangent space at the origin.
+Using the fact that the geodesic equation is satisfied by Riemann-normal coordinates, it can be shown that in these coordinates, the Christoffel symbol at origin is zero but not necessarily its derivatives.
+Hence, we obtain the following relations